-A couple weeks later, I saw the psychiatrist he recommended.
+A couple of weeks later, I saw the psychiatrist he recommended.
 He and I talked, and he agreed that the conversion disorder diagnosis fit and made sense.

-I told him what Dr. Mazzoni and prescribed and he agreed.
+I told him what Dr. Mazzoni had prescribed and he agreed.
 He encouraged me to find a good psychologist to talk to, and offered his services as well, but he didn’t accept insurance and so was way more expensive than I could afford as a regular thing.

 He understood and wished me well.